 Please note that it was done by highly trained athletes with almost maximum load.
 But still.
 For speed, squats are king.

 So from a practical perspective, using heavy squats can be part of your main performance training, as well as a warm-up.

-Again, study done by elite football athletes with a maximum load.
+(Again, a study was done by elite football athletes with a maximum load).

 But here’s the trick.

-If you do 30 swings with 5-pound KB this will have a totally different impact comparing to 30 swings with 50-pound KB.
+If you do 30 swings with a 5-pound KB this will have a totally different impact compared to 30 swings with a 50-pound KB.

-There’s no secret that squat is a great functional and mobility exercise.
-But when it comes to metabolism, and calories burned during the workout, the kettlebell swing is the king.
+There’s no secret that squatting is a great functional and mobility exercise.
+But when it comes to metabolism, calories burned during the workout, and weight loss, the kettlebell swing is better.

-One study, done by Brett Schreiber from the University of Arkansas, Fayetteville, compared doing a kettlebell swing training with a high-resistance circuit workout.
+Brett Schreiber, PT, DPT, from the University of Arkansas in Fayetteville, compared doing a kettlebell swing training with a high-resistance circuit workout.

-They compared a 12-minute kettlebell swing session with full-body circuit training, including squats and leg curls (source).
+They looked at a 12-minute kettlebell swing session with full-body circuit training, including squats and leg curls.